Circuit type: Temporary street course

 The circuit is located in the Esposizione Universale Roma (EUR) district in the south-west of the city.
 There are numerous public transport options to get to the area from central Rome, including the subway, where the EUR Palasport station is the closest to the circuit, from where the grandstands and E-Village are a short walk.

-Find the best hotel and flight deals near to Rome:
+Find the best hotel and room deals near to Rome: